 How Did I Tear The Root of the Meniscus?

-How Do You Fix A Root Tear?
+How Do You Fix A Root Tear of the meniscus?

-Do All Root Repairs Need Surgery?
+Do All Meniscus Root Tears Need Surgery?

-There is generalized agreement that most medial root tears which occur in the setting of moderate or severe osteoarthritis should not be fixed.
+The body of evidence about the treatment of root tears of the meniscus is growing.
+There is a generalized agreement that most medial root tears that occur in the setting of moderate or severe osteoarthritis should not be fixed.
 In these cases, the meniscus is usually degenerative or wearing out.
 Studies have shown that if these tears are fixed, they will commonly tear again in a very short time frame.
-Root tears which occur in an arthritic knee should be treated with rest, some may require a walker or crutches for limited weight bearing.
-Many will benefit from use of a compression sleeve, and after a month, a course of physical therapy.
-A good example of a compression sleeve can found at the link below.
+If the arthritis is severe, then fixing the root tear may not alleviate your pain.

-Some studies show that a high percentage of repairs are successful, and there are studies which show that the success rate might be far lower.
-The success rate will be determined by many factors.
+Some studies show that a high percentage of these root repairs are successful, and there are studies that show that the success rate might be far lower.
+Many factors will often determine the success rate.
 First is whether or not you have anything else wrong with your joint… such as osteoarthritis.
-Other reasons for failure include lack of biological healing, resuming activities too quickly leading to a new tear, and over-tightening the repair which could lead to a new tear somewhere else.
+Other reasons for failure include lack of biological healing, resuming activities too quickly leading to a new tear, and over-tightening the repair, which could lead to a new tear somewhere else.